-- Texts as assigned by instructor - A composition folder - A folder (electronic or paper folder as required by the instructor) for saving and revising written work - An English language dictionary, especially designed for English Language Learners
+- Texts as assigned by instructor - A folder (electronic or paper composition folder as required by the instructor) for saving and revising written work - An English language dictionary hard copy or on-line, especially designed for English Language Learners

-Grades and Recommendations: At midterm and at the end of the semester, the student will receive a grade of A, B, C, D, or F. A grade of C or better is required to move on to ELAW 980.
+Grades and Recommendations:

+At midterm and at the end of the semester, the student will receive a grade of A, B, C, D, or F. A grade of C or better is required to move on to ELAI990, which allows students to co-enroll in some credit courses.
 The course and the grade earned are posted on the student's official transcript.
 The grade is not included in GPA calculation.
 The credits do not apply to a degree or certificate at Montgomery College.

-CLASSROOM EXPECTATIONS and OTHER INFORMATION Important Student Information Link
+CLASSROOM EXPECTATIONS and OTHER INFORMATION

+Important Student Information Link

 In addition to course requirements and objectives that are in this syllabus, Montgomery College has information on its web site (see link below) to assist you in having a successful experience both inside and outside of the classroom.
 It is important that you read and understand this information.
-The link below provides information and other resources to areas that pertain to the following: student behavior (student code of conduct), student e-mail, the tobacco-free policy, withdraw and refund dates, disability support services, veteran services, how to access information on delayed openings and closings, how to register for the Montgomery College Alert System, and finally, how closings and delays can impact your classes.
+The link below provides information and other resources to areas that pertain to the following: student behavior (student code of conduct), student e-mail, the tobacco free policy, withdraw and refund dates, disability support services, veteran services, how to access information on delayed openings and closings, how to register for the Montgomery College Alert System, and finally, how closings and delays can impact your classes.
 If you have any questions, please bring them to your professor.
 As rules and regulations change, they will be updated, and you will be able to access them through the link.
 If any student would like a written copy of these policies and procedures, the professor would be happy to provide them.
 By registering for this class and staying in this class, you are indicating that you acknowledge and accept these policies.